Finally, an update.

 When I sat down at Kaffe Loki, a place specializing in traditional Icelandic food that is right across from the church, and asked about the shot and the shark, the only other patron’s face dropped.
 The German girl who was just back from scuba diving was eating a pastry and wanted to take a picture of me with my plate.
 She kept saying I was going to be sick, puke or something.
 The waiter found it funny.
 He felt compelled, however, when I pointed out that since he made fun of us, he needed to sit down and have some shark and a shot of Brennivín with us.
 He obliged.

 Jenny was eventually convinced to try some of my plate’s dried fish, and later, shark.
-I ate my whole portion, Jenny spit out her piece saying she was going to be sick or something, and our Icelandic waiter was amused he spent the end of his shift shooting the breeze with us.
+I ate my whole portion, Jenny spat out her piece saying she was going to be sick or something, and our Icelandic waiter was amused he spent the end of his shift shooting the breeze with us.
 He had to leave, and so did Jenny not long after I finished my plate and we added each other on Couchsurfing.
 And if you wonder, no I wasn’t sick, the shark was okay.
 Really odd taste.
 I wouldn’t mind having it again, but I wouldn’t exactly flavor ice cream with it either.

 I headed back through a different way, using the little park that is before the campus.
 I was just in time to catch a rare glimpse of something else than grey skies, a rarity in Reykjavik.